-The above document, and this page, contains all of the information regarding affiliated sanctioned return-to-play in 2020, including National and State guidance from the State of Connecticut, USASA, US Soccer, and more.
+The above document, and this page, contains all of the information regarding affiliated sanctioned return-to-play in 2020 and 2021, including National and State guidance from the State of Connecticut, USASA, US Soccer, and more.

 In spite of the national and state governing bodies approving the resume of play, we want to make it clear that affiliated leagues and clubs are required to abide by all rules and regulations set on the local (state and town) level: we anticipate that not all municipalities will be reopening athletic fields right away.